shawntmeyer/AVDClientKiosk/README.md

    - **Windows App Kiosk:** Windows 11

 2. **Windows Editions:** Depending on the kiosk configuration chosen, different Windows editions are supported:
-   - **Single-app kiosk modes:** Education, Enterprise, Enterprise LTSC, IoT Enterprise, IoT Enterprise LTSC
+   - **Remote Desktop Client Client Shell:** Education, Enterprise, Enterprise LTSC, IoT Enterprise, IoT Enterprise LTSC
-   - **Multi-app kiosk modes:** All above editions plus Pro and Pro Education
+   - **All Other configurations:** All above editions plus Pro and Pro Education

 3. **Administrative Access:** The ability to run installation scripts with SYSTEM privileges (instructions provided in each solution's documentation)